LewisHillard-Q/MCJobOptimization/README.md

   - If no ranking is provided then all jobs will be given the same priority
     - This will be technically most optimal but if you want to assign a ranking you can.

+### Issues
+- Only one researcher will appear.
+- Not tested on some buildings such as combat academy or late game buildings

 ### Example

 #### My colony requirements